pvsilvestri/cruise-2012/README.txt

 Installation

-- Unpack the downloaded file and place the hfccbase folder in your Drupal installation under one of the following locations:
+- Unpack the downloaded file and place the cruise2012 folder in your Drupal installation under one of the following locations:

     * sites/all/themes
     * sites/all/custom/themes